-As part of our ongoing commitment to have a resilient business, LCH SA operates a Business Continuity Management (BCM) programme.
-The BCM programme meets internal business requirements, legal and regulatory requirements and is in line with best practices.
+As part of our ongoing commitment to run a resilient business, LCH SA operates a Business Continuity Management ("BCM") programme.
+The BCM programme meets internal business, legal and regulatory requirements and is in line with best practices.

 Key objectives of the BCM programme are: